learnbin.net nav logo

 Determination of the water potential of potato tuber

 The water potential of a potato tuber can be determined by the tissue volume method.
-When plant tissue is placed in a solution, osmosis is occurred according to the water potentials of the solution and the plant tissue.
+When plant tissue is placed in a solution, osmosis occurs according to the water potentials of the solution and the plant tissue.
 If the water potential is higher in the plant tissue than in the solution, water molecules are removed from the plant tissue.

 Therefore, the volume of the tissue is decreased.
 If the water potential is lower in the issue than the solution, water molecules enter the tissue, and the volume of the tissue is increased.
 When the water potentials are the same in both solution and plant tissue, the net osmosis is zero.

-In this situation, we assume that the solute potentials of both solution and the plant tissue are the same.
+In this situation, we assume that the solute potentials of both the solution and the plant tissue are the same.
 According to this theory, we can find the water potential of the plant tissue.

 Reagents